crcn/cupboard/README.md

 - All projects accessible via the `cupboard` cli.
 - easily identify which projects have been updated.
 - Customizable actions: publish, bump, etc.
+- Push to both npm, and git with one command.

 ## To-Do